sapcc/limes/docs/users/api-v1-specification.md

 Additionally the response can be limited to only include rate limits by providing the query parameter `?rates=only`.
 Rate limits can be used to control the traffic received by an API in order to prevent service capacities from being exhausted.
 They can be set on 2 levels:
-(1) On *cluster* level in order to ensure a service does not receive more request than it can handle (2) Per *project* in order to ensure a fair usage among projects within a cluster
+1. On *cluster* level in order to ensure a service does not receive more request than it can handle.
+2. Per *project* in order to ensure a fair usage among projects within a cluster.

  A prerequisite to traffic control is a normative scheme of classification for actions initiated by users.
 The [CADF specification](https://www.dmtf.org/sites/default/files/standards/documents/DSP2038_1.1.0.pdf) established such a classification for the OpenStack ecosystem.
 In terms of rate limits, requests sent to and OpenStack API are characterized by their `target_type_uri` and `action`.
 The `target_type_uri` represents the request path against which the activity was performed and the `action` the activity that was performed.

- A rate limit entity in limes, as shown at the end of this subsection, consist of a `target_type_uri`, a list of `actions`, a `limit` and a `defaultLimit`.
-The field `limit` defines the maximum number of requests within a rate limit window per project.
-While `defaultLimits` is used to reflect the default rate limit set on cluster level.

  A rate limit entity in limes, as shown at the end of this subsection, consist of a `target_type_uri` which characterizes the request path and a list of `actions`.
-An action has a `name` and a `limit`.
+An action has a `name`, `limit` and `unit` which defines the maximum number of requests.
+The  `default_limit` and `default_unit` is used to reflect the default rate limit and unit set on cluster level.
 Valid action names can be `create`, `read`, `read/list`, `update`, `delete`, `authenticate`, etc. .
 Limits are defined using the following syntax: `<n>r/<unit>`.
 Valid units are `ms`, `s`, `m`, `h`.